-Put simply: collaborating with your neighbors to share Middle Mile expenses, is the single best way to maximize your investment and reduce per-home costs.
+Put simply: collaborating with your neighbors to share Middle Mile expenses is the single best way to maximize your investment and reduce per-home costs.

-Get $1,500 Toward Your Build
+Get $1,500 Toward Your Build.

-To incentivize cost-sharing for Middle and Last Mile construction within your community, Rock Island is offering a Last Mile incentive program available to each property owner.
+To incentivize cost-sharing for Middle and Last Mile construction within your community, Rock Island offers a Last Mile incentive program available to each property owner.
 Our incentive structure is specifically designed to encourage communities and groups to work together with us to find the best, most cost-effective solution for your area.
 Our Construction Incentive pays up to $1,500 on Rock Island equipment and Rock Island labor.
 This credit goes toward your Last Mile build cost and usually makes your Last Mile equal to the cost of excavation.

 Islanders Bank Lending Program

 In coordination with Rock Island, Islanders Bank has created a special lending program for both individuals and groups who wish to invest in this critical infrastructure.
-This loan program is a convenient, low-interest, and straightforward option available to homeowner associations financing larger group efforts and to qualifying individual homeowners working with Rock Island to construct and deploy service.
+This loan program is a convenient, low-interest, and straightforward option available to homeowner associations financing larger group efforts and qualifying individual homeowners working with Rock Island to construct and deploy service.
 Contact Islanders Bank to learn more.